ShMcK/WebpackAngularDemos/Part1/README.md

 'use strict';
 var webpack = require('webpack'),
 path = require('path');
 // PATHS
 var PATHS = {
   app: __dirname + '/app',
   bower: __dirname + '/app/bower_components'
 };
 module.exports = {
 	// config goes here
 };
 ```

 Webpack is a lot easier than it looks.
 You just need to provide an `entry` and an `output`.

 Notice `bundle.js` is the only script we needed to load in our `index.html`.
 Everything will go into that bundle.

-Later you can have multiple bundles for easy lazy-loading, but we're not there yet!
+Later you can have multiple bundles for easy lazy-loading and code-splitting.

 /webpack.config.js